pkp/ojs-user-guide/en/administration.md

 2. [Hosted Journals](administration#hosted-journals)
 3. [Administrative Functions](administration#admin-functions)

 Site administration is limited to users with full system permissions.
 Administration tasks are infrequent and may be carried out by a journal manager, senior editor, or a dedicated site administrator.
-For detailed instructions, see (Learning OJS: Site Administration)[https://docs.pkp.sfu.ca/learning-ojs/en/site-administration].
+For detailed instructions, see [Learning OJS: Site Administration](https://docs.pkp.sfu.ca/learning-ojs/en/site-administration).

 ## <a name="hosted-journals"></a>Hosted Journals